ody-dev/documentation/content/docs/scheduler.md

 ## Introduction
 Efficient task scheduling is essential for automating recurring processes such as database maintenance, email notifications, and background jobs.
-The PHP Scheduler for [Your Framework] provides a flexible and intuitive way to define and manage scheduled tasks without relying on external cron jobs.
+The PHP Scheduler for ODY provides a flexible and intuitive way to define and manage scheduled tasks without relying on external cron jobs.

 ## Installation